PSA Birth Certificates do not expire. They have lifetime validity as stipulated in Republic Act No. 119091.

 However, getting a fresh copy of one’s birth certificate is not that easy.
 Just like any other government document, you have to pay and wait in line for it.

-This bill applies permanent validity not only to birth certificates but also to marriage and death certificates.
+The newly-enacted law applies permanent validity not only to birth certificates but also to marriage and death certificates.

 However, this bill also states a few cases where government and private institutions may be allowed to require applicants to submit a new copy instead: